-- i.
-CONDUCT MEETING GUIDELINES - 1.
-Conduct Meetings will be conducted in private. - 2.
+i.
+CONDUCT MEETING GUIDELINES

+- 1. Conduct Meetings will be conducted in private. - 2.
 Admission of any person to the conduct meeting is at the discretion of the Conduct Officer. - 3.
 In incidents involving more than one respondent, the Conduct Officer may choose to hold separate conduct meetings. - 4.
-The respondent(s) may select a Saint Leo University student, faculty, or staff advisor to assist in preparation of the conduct meeting.
-If the individual consents to serve as an advisor, the advisor may accompany the respondent(s) to the conduct meeting and may consult with the respondent(s) prior to or during the conduct meeting but may not address the Conduct Officer.
-Advisors may contact the Conduct Officer prior to the conduct meeting to clarify procedural questions or concerns.
+The respondent(s) may select a Saint Leo University student, faculty, or staff member to assist in preparation for the conduct meeting.
+The advisor may accompany the respondent(s) to the conduct meeting and may consult with the respondent(s) prior to or during the conduct meeting but may not address the Conduct Officer or others present.
+Advisors may not disrupt the proceedings in any way.
+It is at the discretion of the Conduct Officer to remove the advisor from the hearing.

-- 5. Persons to be present at conduct meeting may include the Conduct Officer, respondent(s), student's advisor, and if deemed appropriate, witnesses relevant to the case.
+- 5. Persons to be present at a conduct meeting may include the Conduct Officer(s), respondent(s), student's advisor, and if deemed appropriate, witnesses relevant to the case.
 Relevant witnesses will be present only during their own testimony, subject to questions from the Conduct Officer; however, they may be required to remain available for the duration of the conduct meeting.
 Additionally, relevant witnesses may be interviewed by the Conduct Officer outside of the conduct meeting as part of the investigation process. - 6.
 Pertinent records, documents, written statements, or other items may be accepted for consideration by the Conduct Officer at their discretion. - 7.
 Any conduct meeting may be postponed, recessed, or continued at the discretion of the Conduct Officer. - 8.
-After the investigation process, the Conduct Officer will determine whether the respondent(s) has violated University policy. - 9.
+After the conduct hearing, the Conduct Officer will determine whether the respondent(s) has violated University policy. - 9.
 The Conduct Officer's determination will be made on the standard of preponderance of the evidence. - ii.
 ABSENTIA